Research and Training at Simmons Cancer Center

 Private, federal, and state funding provide financial resources to pursue clinical and translational research interests.
-Of particular note, the Cancer Prevention and Research Institute of Texas (CPRIT) has recently awarded more than $36.7 million in new grants to investigators at UT Southwestern Medical Center to support cancer-related projects and to continue to recruit pre-eminent cancer investigators.
-Simmons Cancer Center currently has 40 investigator-initiated clinical trials over the past year and recently launched a Phase I program that has already initiated 30 trials to date.
+Of particular note, the Cancer Prevention and Research Institute of Texas (CPRIT) has recently awarded more than $195 million in new grants to investigators at UT Southwestern Medical Center to support cancer-related projects and to continue to recruit pre-eminent cancer investigators.
+Simmons Cancer Center opened 21 investigator-initiated clinical trials over the past year and recently launched a Phase I program that has already initiated 30 trials to date.

 The physical configuration of the Simmons Center ensures there are no barriers between “bench and bedside” in a variety of scientific programs, including chemistry and cancer, cancer cell networks, experimental therapeutics of cancer, and more.
 Shared resources and core facilities support the research of the scientific programs by adding power and reach, and researchers can readily access highly specialized expertise of disease-oriented teams of experts.

 Simmons Cancer Center builds on the outstanding educational and training programs at UT Southwestern by supporting and developing the next generation of cancer researchers and clinicians.